Program Notes | Beethoven’s Harp

 Died Vienna, 1827

-Beethoven’s five middle-period quartets proved difficult for audiences from the very beginning, but the exception is the lovely Quartet in E-flat Major, op.
+Beethoven’s five middle-period quartets proved difficult for audiences from the very beginning, but the exception is the lovely Quartet No. 10 in E-flat Major, op.
 74, composed in 1809 and long nicknamed the “Harp.”
 In contrast to the other middle quartets, this one is full of graceful music executed with consummate technical skill.
 No battles are fought and won here.
 Instead, one savors the calm pleasures of what is perhaps Beethoven’s most relaxed string quartet.

 The first movement of the quartet opens with a slow introduction of uncertain tonality; from this tonal blur, the main theme of the Allegro establishes the unequivocal key of E-flat major.
 Very quickly come the pizzicatos that have earned this quartet the (not particularly appropriate) nickname “Harp.”
 The development is quite active, and the recapitulation features a near-virtuoso first violin part that goes swirling across all four strings before the movement’s vigorous close.
 The Adagio ma non troppo can be described simply: This is lovely music.
 It is built on one of Beethoven’s most attractive lyric ideas, which develop across three repetitions, each elaborated differently.
 Throughout, Beethoven constantly reminds all four performers: cantabile and espressivo.